-Reflecting the Center's mission to use cutting edge research in basic and clinical sciences to advance the care of individuals living with BRCA1 and BRCA2 mutations, the Basser Research Center provides annual funding opportunities.
+Reflecting the Center's mission to use cutting edge research in basic and clinical sciences to advance the care of individuals living with BRCA1 and BRCA2 mutations, the Basser Research Center provides annual funding opportunities to University of Pennsylvania and external investigators.
 Studies must be related to BRCA1/2 but range from basic science, to clinical/translational research.
 Collaborative projects are strongly encouraged.
 Please note, the science must have relevance to the study of BRCA1/2 to be considered.

 The Basser Global Prize has been established to honor a visionary scientist who has conceptually advanced BRCA1/2 related research that has led to improvements in clinical care.
 The prize will be considered for a broad range of basic, translational and clinical cancer researchers worldwide.
 The Awardee will give the Keynote address at the annual Basser Research Center for BRCA Symposium the following year.